 But once you try to sign up, enter a sweepstakes game, or redeem anything after playthrough requirements, the differences start to matter.
 From age restrictions to playthrough rules and even how you send in a free entry, these two sites take very different routes.
 This guide looks at it all.
 Keep reading to learn which is best right now.

-Let’s start with the side-by-side that clears things up right away.
+Let’s start with the side-by-side Table that clears things up right away before we get in to the nitty gritty about these two social sportsbooks.

 |---|---|---|